openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

-# MonopriceAudio Binding
+# Monoprice Whole House Audio Binding

-This binding can be used to control the Monoprice MPR-SG6Z or Dayton Audio DAX66 whole house multi-zone amplifier.
+This binding can be used to control the Monoprice MPR-SG6Z (10761) or Dayton Audio DAX66 whole house multi-zone amplifier.
 All controller functions available through the serial port interface can be controlled by the binding.
 Up to 18 zones can be controlled when 3 amplifiers are connected together (if not all zones on the amp are used they can be excluded via configuration).
 Activating the 'Page All Zones' feature can only be done through the +12v trigger input on the back of the amplifier.